 Why do you bet on sports?
 Most people would say that they bet to win.
-After all, they are in it to make a profit and hopefully build a career as a professional bettor.
+After all, they are in it to make a profit and hopefully build a career as a professional sports gambler.
 However, others are willing to "bet to risk."

 How do these two types of betting work?
 What are the differences between bet to win vs bet to risk?
 Here are the things you need to know.